philbertphotos/osticket-multildap-auth-plugin/README.md

 #Multi LDAP authentication and LDAP Sync for osTicket
 =====================================
-Plugin for OS Ticket that allows for authentication with multiple domains for agents and/or clients on osTicket.
-Syncs users in LDAP via schedule.
+Plugin for OS Ticket that allows for authentication with multiple domains and servers for agents and/or clients on osTicket also syncs user defined attributes from AD LDAP.

 Features
 ========